-At any given moment, a DEVS model is in state $s \in S$.
+At any given moment, a DEVS model is in state $s \in S$ .
 In the absence of external events, it remains in that state for a period of time defined by ta(s).
-When ta(s) expires, the model outputs the value $\lambda(s)$ through a port, and it then changes to a new state s1 given by $\delta{int}(s)$.
+When ta(s) expires, the model outputs the value $\lambda(s)$ through a port, and it then changes to a new state s1 given by $\delta{int}(s)$ .
 This transition is called an internal transition and describes the intra-action defined in Section 3.
 Then, the process starts again (bottom gray arrow).
 On the contrary, an external transition may occur due to the reception of external events through input ports.
 This describes the actions taken by the DEVS model when it receives an external input as a result of inter-action (defined in Section 3) by other agents or environment.
-The external transition function determines the new state s_2 given by $\delta{ext}(s, e, x)$, where s is the current state, e is the time elapsed since the last transition (external or internal), and x is the external event received.
-After an external transition, the model is re-scheduled and the process starts again (left gray arrow), setting the elapsed time e to 0.
-In the situation when the internal transition is about to happen and an external input is received, the $\delta{con}(s, e, x)$ selects either δ{int} or δ{ext} .
-From a structure perspective, an atomic model is made of set of input ports and values specified as X_M , a set of output ports and values as Y_M , and a nonempty set of states S. From a behavior perspective, there are the δ{int} , δ{ext} , δ{con} , and λ .
+The external transition function determines the new state $s_2$ given by $\delta{ext}(s,e,x)$ , where s is the current state, s is the time elapsed since the last transition (external or internal), and s is the external event received.
+After an external transition, the model is re-scheduled and the process starts again (left gray arrow), setting the elapsed time s to 0.
+In the situation when the internal transition is about to happen and an external input is received, the s selects either s should be specified as s should b

-To summarise: sigma holds the time remaining to the next internal transition.
+To summarize: sigma holds the time remaining to the next internal transition.
 This is precisely the time-advance value to be produced by the time-advance function.
 In the absence of external events the system stays in the current state for the time given by sigma.
-The time advance function can take any real number between 0 and ∞ .
+The time advance function can take any real number between 0 and $\infty$ .
 A state for which ta(s) = 0 is called transient state.
-In contrast, if ta(s) = ∞ , then s is said to be a passive state, in which the system will remain perpetually unless an external event is received.
+In contrast, if $ta(s) = \infty$ , then s is said to be a passive state, in which the system will remain perpetually unless an external event is received.